Ameobea/homepage/src/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio.md

 In a way, this can be thought of as constructing a chain of "virtual" wavetables, with the output of the previous wavetable serving as the input waveform for the _interdimensional wavetable_.
 Each wavetable is sampled independently and then mixed with the output of the previous dimension to yield its output, which can then be mixed again etc. It will probably be a good idea to use smaller mix factors for the higher dimensions in order to preserve the effects that the lower dimensions have on the sound; otherwise it's possible for a higher dimension with a high mix factor to almost entirely take over the generated sound.

 The alternative to this sort of chaining strategy would be to have a single mix factor for each dimension that all added up to 1.0 and then do a weighted average of the outputs from each of them according to their mix factor.
 The issue with this that I imagine, however, is that there are many more opportunities for signals to cancel themselves out of degrade to noise in that kind of environment.
-When we mix only two dimensions together at a time, the interactions are much more tightly controlled, and we get an aditional parameter with which to control the mix between dimensions.
+When we mix only two dimensions together at a time, the interactions are much more tightly controlled, and we get an additional parameter with which to control the mix between dimensions.

 ## Implementation Overview